-- Equity price risk, the risk that stock prices and/or the implied volatility will change. - Interest rate risk, the risk that interest rates and/or the implied volatility will change. - Preventive measure identifies, monitors, and reports market risk using a combination of tools including securities analysis, value-at-risk and stress testing. - Ensures that Derayah's market risk limits are in line with its policies and prudential requirements. - Appraisal of Limits defined on asset class level, geographic level considering liquidity as major element.
+- Equity price risk, the risk that stock prices and/or the implied volatility will change. - Interest rate risk, the risk that interest rates and/or the implied volatility will change. - Preventive measure identifies monitors, and reports market risk using a combination of tools including securities analysis, value-at-risk and stress testing. - Ensures that Derayah's market risk limits are approved, acceptable as risk appetite and are in line with its policies and prudential requirements. - Appraisal of Limits defined on asset class level, geographic level considering liquidity as major element.